 The national competition for a place at one of India’s best universities is fierce but an increasing (yet still small) number of international students go to study there too.
 An obvious advantage for international students is that all courses are taught in English.

 The country’s rich culture, luscious landscape and unforgettable food are further reasons why you may want to experience India as a student.
 Many Indian universities are placed in luxurious natural parks.
 Whether located in rural or urban settings, many of the best institutions host a series of festivals and events that make campus life more exciting.
 As one of the most diverse countries in the world, you may want to choose your university based on the state, its location and local culture.

-Read about some of India’s best universities below.
+Read about some of India’s best universities based on the Times Higher Education World University Rankings 2018 below.

 Founded in 1979, the Indian Institute of Science in Bangalore is one of the highest regarded Indian institutions, located in the south western Karnataka state.
 The university only offers one undergraduate programme: a four-year BA in science.
 The programme’s core modules are in physics, mathematics, chemistry, biology and humanities.
 In their final year, students do an individual research project.
 The university is heavily focused on research, with around 70 per cent of its student body undertaking PhD and MA research projects.
 The institute boasts with more than 75 winners of the Shanti Swarup Bhatnagar Prize for Science and Technology (SSB).

 The Indian Institute of Technology Bombay, set up in 1958, has made its reputation by nurturing some of India’s most respected engineers and scientists and employing internationally renowned professors.
 The university offers both long and short courses.
 Its premises are located between India’s financial centre, Mumbai, and the resplendent Sanjay Gandhi National Park, where one can see leopards, panthers and other wild cats.